Twisting instabilities in elastic ribbons with inhomogeneous pre-stress: a macroscopic analog of thermodynamic phase transition: Results of inhomogeneously pre-stressed ribbons under end loads

 In Fig.~\ref{fig:rotationsingleprestrain}d, we plot the corresponding FEM-computed axial moment, $m$ (solid curve), as a function of end-rotation, together with experimental results (circles) and the prediction $m = Y h a^2 \eta^3 M$ from the ribbon model (dashed curve), where $M$ is evaluated using Eq.~\eqref{eqn:momenteqmsol}.
 Here, we obtain larger quantitative differences compared to the analogous load-displacement curve during end-shortening (Fig.~\ref{fig:endshortsingleprestrain}e).
 Nevertheless, the three data sets exhibit the same qualitative features, including the plateau where $m\approx 0$ for small rotations and subsequent stiffening for $\phi(\ell) \gtrsim 3\pi\:\mathrm{rad}$.

 \paragraph{Other values of the pre-strains $p$} The negative axial moment during end-rotation for several end-shortenings is shown in Fig.~\ref{fig:rotationvaryprestrain} (plotting dimensionless quantities as defined in Eq.~\eqref{eqn:nondim}), for an area fraction $\chi = 1/3$ and pre-strain $p = 0.2$ (Fig.~\ref{fig:rotationvaryprestrain}a) and $p = 0.4$ (Fig.~\ref{fig:rotationvaryprestrain}b).
 These plots are similar to the theoretical surface presented in Fig.~\ref{fig:forcemoment}c.
 In particular, the predicted plateau in the convexified region (highlighted blue) is evident in the numerical and experimental results.
 For each end-shortening, the value of $\bar{K}$ at which the moment starts to increase rapidly generally matches up well with the coexistence curves $\bar{K} = \pm K_{*}$ (blue curves).
-However, for values $\bar{K} \gtrsim 15$, the ribbon model systematically underestimates the numerical data due to the large twisting strains encountered.
+However, for values $\bar{K} \gtrsim 15$, the ribbon model systematically underestimates the numerical data when large twisting strains are encountered; similar to the discrepancy observed in the axial force for larger pre-strains in Figs.~\ref{fig:endshortvaryprestrain}b and \ref{fig:endshortvaryprestrain}d, we expect that the discrepancy observed at large twist is due to nonlinear terms in the neo-Hookean constitutive law that are neglected by the ribbon model.